bimodata/bimo/public/core/utils/yield-and-log-progress-in-async-loop/README.md

 # `@bimo/core-utils-yield-and-log-progress-in-async-loop`

-When you loop over a large number of objects and perform operations on them in a syncrhonous manner, in a single-threaded setup, everything freezes until the loop is over.
+When you loop over a large number of objects and perform operations on them in a synchronous manner, in a single-threaded setup, everything freezes until the loop is over.

 When you want to avoid this, you can convert your loop to an async loop (using `@bimo/core-utils-async-for-each`) and use `@bimo/core-utils-yield-and-log-progress-in-async-loop` to periodically yield the thread back to other needs, and log progress.